Sarosim/photo-locations/README.md

 In order to avoid committing .c9/ folder and its contents, I added them to the .gitignore file and committed the .gitignore file to Git.

+I connected my Heroku to my GitHub repo and applied automatic deploy to the master branch.

 ## Differences between the deployed production version and the development version
-In production, we should never commit secure keys, API keys, usernames, passwords.
+**In production, we should never commit secure keys, API keys, usernames and passwords.**

-I moved the Atlas MongoDB connection string to the .bashrc file:
+#### I moved the Atlas MongoDB connection string to the .bashrc file:

 ```export MONGO_URI = " ...the connections string here... " ```